webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Zsuzsa is a Product freelance lead UX researcher.
-She has worked in UX since 2008 and tried many different roles around building products, but her main focus was always on how to involve users in the process early on and keep them close.
-She enjoys talking to people, seeing products through their eyes, and understanding their points of view.
-She is interested in psychology, especially areas that affect UX research.
+Zsuzsa is a UX Researcher, who has worked in UX since 2008.
+She’s had many different roles around building products but in every one, her main focus was involving users in the process early on and keeping them close.
+She enjoys talking to users, seeing products through their eyes, and understanding their point of view.
+Zsuzsa is interested in psychology, especially areas that affect research.
 She is also a co-organiser of the Amuse UX Conference.

 ## Session Details